kranjeet770/ML_Project2/README.md

 2.As Education and Education.num columns have exactly one to one to correspondance,removed education column.

 Now, used training data for creating predictive models.
-1. LinearRegression
+1. LogisticRegression
-2. Lasso
+2. DecisionTreeClassifier
-3. Ridge
+3. RandomForestClassifier
-4. DecisionTreeRegressor
+4. GradientBoostingClassifier
-5. RandomForestRegressor
+5. XGBClassifier
-6. GradientBoostingRegressor
+6. NeuralNetwork
 7. XGBRegressor
-8. MLPRegressor(Neural network)
+8. MLPClassifier(Neural network)
-9. KNeighborsRegressor
+9. KNeighborsClassifier
-10. SVR(Support Vector Regressor)
+10. SVC(Support Vector Classifier)
 11. Stacking of 7 different models

 After fitting data into these above models,got some roc_auc_Score for each of these models.